 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

 |Malware Removal (Windows)||

-A couple of examples of other scam websites are "Social Network Hacks Scam" and "Gift Card Giveaway Scam".
-As a rule, scammers behind such pages attempt to deceive visitors into transferring them money and/or providing some sensitive information (e.g., credit card details, login credentials) that could be misused to generate revenue in one or another way.
-It is common browsers open such pages when there is some PUA installed on them.
+Some examples of other scam websites are "Social Network Hacks Scam" and "Gift Card Giveaway Scam".
+Generally, scammers behind these web pages attempt to deceive visitors into transferring money and/or providing sensitive information (e.g., credit card details, login credentials), which could be misused to generate revenue in various ways.

 How did potentially unwanted applications install on my computer?